domschl/python-mchess/README.md

 ### Dependencies

 `python-mchess` is written for Python >= 3.7.
-If UCI-engine support (python-chess dependecy) is not used, any Python 3.x works. (python-mchess makes use of latest async features of Python 3.7 and later)
+If UCI-engine support (python-chess dependency) is not used, any Python 3.x works. (python-mchess makes use of latest async features of Python 3.7 and later)

 `python-mchess` board driver for Chess Link depends on `PySerial` and (Linux/Raspberry Pi only) `BluePy`